Champagne Alfred Gratien - Grand Cru Blanc de Blancs 2009

 Bettane & Desseauve

 The 2009 Grand Cru Blanc de Blancs reveals an open and particularly complex nose.
 The initial notes of pear and vanilla give way to ripe wheat, lemon zest, and white pepper, followed by more floral and pastry-like notes.
 On the palate, it is pure, supple, and velvety in texture.
-Aromatic and full-bodied, this cuvée is a benchmark for the vintage.
+Aromatic and generous, this cuvée is a benchmark for the vintage.

 Buy your Alfred Gratien Champagnes at the best price in a private sale!